THE ONLY NABJ AFFILIATE IN THE PHILADELPHIA REGION

 LEARN MORE ABOUT IT HERE.

-Jim Friedlich, executive director and CEO of the Lenfest Institute, and Shawn Mooring, who leads Philadelphia programs for the Institute, announced the grant to thunderous applause.
+Jim Friedlich, executive director and CEO of the Lenfest Institute, and Shawn Mooring, who leads Philadelphia programs for the Institute, announced the grant to thunderous applause on Jan.
+7, 2026, at our monthly membership meeting.
 Both knew Days personally, and worked alongside him on critical diversity and philanthropy efforts in Philadelphia’s news media.

 THE PASSING OF OUR PRESIDENT MICHAEL I. dAYS